psychogenic/microcotb/README.md

 How do you get hardware-in-the-loop with [cocotb](https://cocotb.org)?
 This is one, perhaps weird, answer to that that allows:

-  * running cocotb tests right in an RP2040, on the [tinytapeout demoboards](https://github.com/TinyTapeout/tt-micropython-firmware);
+  * running cocotb tests right in an RP2040, on the [tinytapeout demoboards](https://github.com/TinyTapeout/tt-micropython-firmware), or any microcontroller that can do [micropython](https://micropython.org/);

   * running cocotb tests on the desktop, but talking to projects **on an FPGA** over USB; or